BabatundeDev/CodeAlpha_Music-Player/README.md

-# Music Player – Task
+# Music Player - TundeBeatz

 This sleek, responsive music player It features a modern UI, an animated rotating album cover, and full playlist support using HTML, CSS, and JavaScript.